barclayd/IoT-Learning-Platform/contributions.md

 * Follow and work to Agile principles as closely as possible
 * A branch per feature
 * Update the READ.ME file on Gitlab to explain importance and use of feature specific code
+* Update the status of your work on the Scrum board (Taiga).
 * Code reviews to be completed by at least two team members before merging code from a development into master branch
 * If a team-member is late to/missing from the meeting, must inform other members of the team (acceptable to do this via Microsoft Teams)